 School counselors are trained educators possessing a valid teacher credential with a specialization in pupil personnel services.
-As specialists in child and adolescent development, school counselors coordinate the objectives, strategies, and activities of a comprehensive counseling program, and they serve as representatives on district and/or school guidance teams such as school attendance review boards.
-Counselors help students in grades 7-12 prepare for college or career planning.
+Counselors help students in grades 7-12 make decisions about their courses, extra-curricular activities, and preparation for college and/or careers.
 They guide students through all the steps including information about financial aid, academic requirements, and careers.
+Counseling related to academic and nonacademic courses, classes, electives, schoolrelated activities, team sports, athletic competitions, and school facilities will be available to all students without regard to their gender or gender identity, the gender listed in their records, or any protected group as listed under "Complaints Regarding Discrimination, Harassment, Intimidation, Bullying, Exceptional Needs Students, Categorical Programs, Federally Funded Programs" on page 27.
 Most counselors are available by appointment and will meet with students and their families.
-[EC 48980, 49600, 51229]

-Academic and non-academic courses, classes, electives, activities, sports, and related facilities

-State and federal law require academic and nonacademic courses, classes, electives, school-related activities, team sports, athletic competitions, and school facilities be available to all students without regard to their gender or gender identity, and irrespective of the gender listed in their records.
-Beginning in seventh grade counselors will meet with each student regarding course selection.
-Staff will not counsel students into programs, courses, or careers based on their gender or gender identity.
 The District Uniform Complaint Procedure may be used to file a complaint.
-[EC 221.5, 221.8, 49600, 48900; GC 11135, 11138; Title VI, Title IX; § 504; California Interscholastic Federation (CIF) 300D]
+[EC 221.5, 221.8, 48980, 49600, 48900, 51229; GC 11135; Title VI, Title IX; § 504; CIF 300D]